pcapexpress/pcapexpress.github.io/TECH-BUREAU-main.md

 * Fine tuning Wazuh alerts with IPtables and Auditctl.<br>
 * Planning an attack strategy with backup options.<br>
 * Attaining more experience with packet capture/inspection.<br>
+* Doing a bit of Windows work aswell with Sysmon.
 * Wright up the findings in an ASKII "human readable" format.<br>

 <section>